-Your bite, the alignment of your teeth and jaw, is important for many reasons.
+Your bite, the alignment of your teeth and jaw, is essential for many reasons.

 Not only does your bite assist you with eating and speaking properly.
-It it also provides many benefits that can can’t get with a misaligned bite.
+It also provides many benefits that can get with a misaligned bite.

 Why is my bite so important?

-An aligned condition of your bite is vital for many reasons as it prevents a lot of problems.
+An aligned condition of your bite is vital for many reasons as it prevents many problems.

 Misaligned bites can cause headaches for many.

 Causing strain on the jaw joints, neck, and head area due to a bite misalignment can certainly cause frequent headaches.
-An aligned jaw releases this strain and pressure, thus relieving headaches.
+However, an aligned jaw releases this strain and pressure, thus relieving headaches.

-Teeth that are not properly lined up are likely to slip and slide against one another when eating and speaking.
-The friction as a result of this at unnatural angles can lead to uneven wear of the teeth over time.
-With severely worn teeth comes difficulty in proper eating and results in a visually affected smile.
+Misaligned teeth slip and slide against one another when eating and speaking.
+The friction resulting from this at unnatural angles can lead to uneven wear of the teeth over time.
+With severely worn teeth comes difficulty in proper eating and a visually affected smile.

-Improper bites can also lead to broken and/or cracked teeth.
+It can lead to broken and cracked teeth.

-When you’re sleeping, clenching of the teeth is not uncommon for those with an improper tooth alignment.
-This alone can increase the risk of headaches, difficulty sleeping, cracked or broken teeth, general oral pain, and wearing of the teeth over time.
+Clenching teeth while sleeping can increase headaches, difficulty sleeping, cracked or broken teeth, general oral pain, and wearing of the teeth over time.

 How can I fix my misaligned bite?

-It’s important to address how to receive an aligned bite given that the alignment of the jaw and teeth is so very important for the sake of our oral health.
+Fixing misaligned bites is vital for optimal oral health.
 Thankfully with modern orthodontics, one can receive a proper bite, often through thanks to braces.

-Overall, it’s important that one puts alignment procedures into consideration.
+Overall, one must put alignment procedures into consideration.
 Eating, speaking, and smiling will all benefit from realignment treatments.

 In addition to these, one can be sure to suffer from less oral-related problems due to a misaligned jaw, thus saving plenty on future dental expenses and preventing plenty of pain in the form of headaches, a strain on the jaw, and general oral pain.
 Sure, realignment procedures such as braces may be costly, but these are cheaper than paying the price for chipped, cracked, or worn down teeth.